How to Read My Weaving Drafts

 If you are interested in learning about weaving software, I recommend Madelyn van der Hoogt’s video, “Weaving Software Basics” that comes with a companion PDF file, “Weaving Software Handbook” available from the InterweaveStore.
 There are several programs to choose from, Madelyn uses PixeLoom in her video to demonstrate some basic tools that most weaving programs use and lists several programs that allow you to try them out as a demo before choosing one to purchase.
 I happen to like Fiberworks PCW for designing my drafts.

 Below are a few basic examples that illustrate how to read the weaving drafts on my blog.
 Variations of these examples appear in some of my posts as well as profile drafts and pattern lines.
 For lengthy and complex threading and treadling that is sometimes the case with parallel threading and networked drafts, a WIF file (weaving information file) that is generated by weaving software is the best way for weavers to share weaving drafts with each other.
 Some weaving software can also easily convert a profile draft into a thread-by-thread draft.
-If a draft is too long and unreadable as an image on any of my posts, I can email the WIF file to weavers who request it.
+If a draft is too long and unreadable as an image on any of my posts, I sometimes offer to email the WIF file to weavers who request it.

 *Note: all the drafts on my blog are for a rising shed loom